Pinball Map FAQ

 When I search for a city, the city is listed twice (and maybe the second instance of it is misspelled).
 Or, I see the same location listed twice.
 Or, the place is in the wrong spot on the map.
 Etc.

-• These are data entry mistakes.
+These are data entry mistakes.
 Please contact us so we can fix them.

 How do I get listed as an operator?

-• Contact us and we'll add you.
+Contact us and we'll add you.
 Check this blog post about the benefits of being listed in our system!

-• We can't control the comments that people make, nor will we disable comments at an individual venue.
+The short answer is that we will/can not disable comments at an individual venue or for an individual user.
+We understand that users and operators tend to want conflicting things.
 Some operators find reports of technical issues to be very useful; and some do not.
 Some operators wish that folks would only leave "general" machine comments and not "specific" comments.
 On the other hand, most regular users find machine comments to be a very valuable feature.
-It is difficult to perfectly cater to everyone.
-Our suggestions to operators (and regular users):
+It is difficult to perfectly cater to everyone, and we cannot control the comments that people make.

 • A comment about a machine issue is not going to hurt your business in the short term.
 Pinball Map often gets blamed for "making" operators rush across town to fix and issue and write a comment saying the issue is fixed.